-RESEARCH AREAS: Community-based research methods, mental health technologies, historically marginalized communities, mental health nonprofits, mental health equity.
+RESEARCH AREAS: Community-based research methods, mental health technologies, historically marginalized communities, mental health nonprofits, mental health equity, AI-based tools.

 CITING MY PAPERS: I have two last names, which can make citing my papers confusing.
 Please cite using my two last names: Robledo Yamamoto.
 Thank you!